 Decreased taste and smell can lessen your interest and enjoyment in eating.
-Risk of danger is increased because a person cannot smell odors such as natural gas or even smoke from a fire just starting.
+You may not be able to sense certain dangers if you cannot smell odors such as natural gas or smoke from a fire.

-If your senses of taste and smell have diminished, talk to your health care provider.
-There may be help.
-For example:
+If your senses of taste and smell have diminished, talk to your provider.
+The following may help:

-- To ensure your safety, look into buying products such as a gas detector that gives off alarms you can see and hear.
+- Buy safety products, such as a gas detector that sounds an alarm you can hear.

-The sense of touch also includes being aware of pain, temperature, pressure, vibration, and body position.
+The sense of touch makes you aware of pain, temperature, pressure, vibration, and body position.
 Skin, muscles, tendons, joints, and internal organs have nerve endings (receptors) that detect these sensations.
 Some receptors give the brain information about the position and condition of internal organs.
 Though you may not be aware of this information, it helps to identify changes (for example, the pain of appendicitis).

 Your brain interprets the type and amount of touch sensation.
 It also interprets the sensation as pleasant (such as being comfortably warm), unpleasant (such as being very hot), or neutral (such as being aware that you are touching something).

-With aging, you may have reduced or changed sensations.
-These changes can be related to decreased blood flow to the nerve endings or to the spinal cord or brain.
-The spinal cord transmits nerve signals and the brain interprets the signals.
+With aging, sensations may be reduced or changed.
+These changes can occur because of decreased blood flow to the nerve endings or to the spinal cord or brain.
+The spinal cord transmits nerve signals and the brain interprets these signals.

-Health problems such as lack of certain nutrients can also cause sensation changes.
-Brain surgery, problems in the brain, confusion, nerve damage from injury or chronic diseases such diabetes can also result in changes in sensation.
+Health problems, such as a lack of certain nutrients, can also cause sensation changes.
+Brain surgery, problems in the brain, confusion, and nerve damage from injury or long-term (chronic) diseases such as diabetes can also result in sensation changes.

-If you are having symptoms of changes in touch, pain, or problems standing or walking, talk with your health care provider.
+If you have noticed changes in touch, pain, or problems standing or walking, talk with your provider.
 There may be ways to manage the symptoms.

 The following measures can help you stay safe:

-- Adjust hot water heater temperature to no higher than 125°F (51°C) to avoid burns.
+- Lower the water heater temperature to no higher than 120°F (49°C) to avoid burns.

 - Inspect your skin, especially your feet, for injuries.
 If you find an injury, treat it.
-Do not assume that because an area is not painful, the injury is not significant.
+DO NOT assume the injury is not serious because the area is not painful.

 - In organs, tissues, and cells